ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/SPI.md

 The SPI Interface provides a Serial Peripheral Interface Master.

-This interface can be used for communication with SPI slave devices, such as FLASH memory, LCD screens and other modules or integrated circuits.
+You can use this interface for communication with SPI slave devices, such as FLASH memory, LCD screens and other modules or integrated circuits.

 ## API